Raw Diet Basics Part 2

 The DOs of the feeding a raw diet are covered in a previous blog post titled, "Raw Diet Basics Part 1".

 Grains or Carbohydrates

 You don't want too many grains or carbs in the diet because these break down into sugars; and sugar feeds yeast.
 Cats and dogs have yeast already in their bodies.
 Too many grains and carbs can trigger a yeast overgrowth.
 If your dog or cat has a stinky body odor (even just after a bath,) or has a foul odor or yucky goo in their ears, these are signs of yeast overgrowth.
 To rid your beloved friend of this irritating and nasty problem, eliminate all carbs, grains and starches from the diet; which will starve out the yeast.
-Check out this video for a 'Yeast Starvation Diet' to start clearing up your pet's yeast today!
+Check out this Recipe for a 'Yeast Starvation Diet' to start clearing up your pet's yeast today!

 Your pet also has a much shorter digestive tract than you do so digesting grains is more difficult for him.
 Soaking rice overnight in filtered water with a bit of vinegar, will make grains more digestible for your canine.
 Most days, simply providing meaty bones or meat with sources of calcium like crushed egg shell, will be best.

 Cats are obligate carnivores and don't have a requirement for carbs at all; however, this type of diet cannot be found commercially.
 It has to be provided by you, the owner and caretaker of your cat.
 I have not found one commercially available all meat diet for cats.

 Certain foods are poisonous to dogs and cats.

 - Grapes Raisins